Press ESC to close

 Exhibits detail the strategic choices for the Allied conquest of Normandy and go behind the scenes to discover the reasons for the victory at Utah Beach.
 A special feature is the movie that describes the D-Day landing (it’s shown in theater-style seating and repeats every 40 minutes in English).

-Located just about 45 minutes outside Berlin, this museum is devoted to German-Russian and German-Soviet affairs, with an emphasis on the German-Soviet conflict from 1941-1945.
+Located just about 45 minutes outside Berlin, the German-Russian Museum is devoted to German-Soviet affairs, with an emphasis on the German-Soviet conflict from 1941-1945.

 For most visitors, the most dramatic portion of the museum will be the “Surrender Room,” called such because it is the site of the German unconditional surrender on May 8, 1945.
 The room remains in its original state, and an accompanying film continuously shows the signing of the Act of Surrender.